rnikiforova/navtips/onformat.md

 Create a global boolean variable.
 Check for it in **OnFormat** in the C\AL of *every* field from a row (No., Description, Description 2).

 ## Known issues
-* The formatting won't be change unless you click on another line and then back again
+* The formatting won't be changed unless you click on another line and then back again
 * You get "Not enough memory" error if you try to fix it with **CurrForm.Update** in **OnFormat**

 ##  Solution